pryv/service-core/components/storage/README.md

 ### Tests

-- `yarn run test` (or `yarn test`) for quiet output
+- `npm run test` (or `npm test`) for quiet output
-- `yarn run test-detailed` for detailed test specs and debug log output
+- `npm run test-detailed` for detailed test specs and debug log output
-- `yarn run test-profile` for profiling the tested server instance and opening the processed output with `tick-processor`
+- `npm run test-profile` for profiling the tested server instance and opening the processed output with `tick-processor`
-- `yarn run test-debug` is similar as `yarn run test-detailed` but in debug mode; it will wait for a debugger to be attached on port 5858
+- `npm run test-debug` is similar as `npm run test-detailed` but in debug mode; it will wait for a debugger to be attached on port 5858

 # License